 What RMV Sellers Say About Working With Dave Archuletta

-”Dave and his team did a fabulous job selling our home.
-From staging to pegging the home’s listing price for maximum buyer interest, there is a reason his team is number one in Rancho Mission Viejo.”
+“Dave and his team sold our home in under 17 days.
+From professional photos to staging and pegging the listing price for maximum buyer interest, there is a reason his team is number one in all of Rancho Mission Viejo.”

 About Dave Archuletta: Rancho Mission Viejo's #1 Realtor